 A 4-D film doesn't add any more visual planes.
 The extra dimensionality refers to the introduction of other sensory stimulants in addition to the 3-D movie.
 Typically, 4-D presentations will add misters, snow machines, bubbles, theatrical fog, or other water-based effects to spritz or envelop guests during pivotal scenes.
 For instance, dangling above a waterfall, the plight of a 3-D-enhanced Princess Fiona seems all the more precarious when accompanied by copious water droplets in Shrek 4-D at Universal Studios, Florida.

 With 3-D films now routinely shown at movie theaters, the novelty has faded.
 Theme parks such as the ones operated by Universal, however, often enhance their movie attractions by making them 4-D. Parks are better suited to present the films because they can rig the theaters to deliver the effects for extended runs.
 It would be more difficult to retrofit cineplexes with new effects every time a movie changes (although a few are equipped to do exactly that).

 Besides the tactile, visual, and thermal gotchas delivered with water effects, other 4-D enhancements include:

 In addition to theater-based attractions, 4-D films are sometimes incorporated into moving rides.
-Passengers wearing 3-D glasses travel through scenes with multiple movie screens in roving motion-base vehicles and are bombarded with fire blasts, water drops, and all kinds of other sensory triggers in wild attractions such as Transformers: The Ride at Universal Studios Hollywood and Florida and The Amazing Adventures of Spider-Man at Islands of Adventure.
+Passengers wearing 3-D glasses travel through scenes with multiple movie screens in roving motion-based vehicles.
+They will be bombarded with fire blasts, water drops, and all kinds of other sensory triggers in wild attractions.
+Two rides that stand out are the Transformers: The Ride at Universal Studios Hollywood and Florida, and The Amazing Adventures of Spider-Man at Islands of Adventure.
 The results are delightful, divine, diverting, and delicious.